osmandapp/web/main/docs/user/personal/osmand-cloud.md

 To be able to back up and restore data, it is necessary to log in.
 - To access OsmAnd Cloud registration or log in to your account, you need to have a [Pro](#cross-platform) subscription.
 You can check its status in the OsmAnd app *Menu→ Settings → Purchases*.
-- Your Cloud account needs to be registered on the device where the purchase was made.
+- Your Cloud account absolutely needs to be registered on the device where the purchase was made.
 - When you register or log in, you will receive a verification code on your email to confirm it.

 :::note
-OsmAnd Cloud is available for one more year after your Pro subscription ends.
+Access to your OsmAnd Cloud account is available for one more year after your Pro subscription ends.
 :::

 <Tabs groupId="operating-systems">